Short dated smile under Rough Volatility: asymptotics and numerics: Introduction

 In \cite{friz2018precise1}, precise short-time asymptotics were established for call and put option prices under stochastic volatility, under a set of abstract conditions satisfied by most classical and rough volatility (RoughVol) models.
 These results are refinements of large deviation statements, providing the higher order, algebraic term in an asymptotic expression, known as Laplace expansion.
 For RoughVol models, short dated large deviation pricing is due to Forde and Zhang \cite{forde2017asymptotics}, as is the induced implied volatility expansion (FZ expansion), which can be seen as a ``rough'' BBF (Berestycki-Busca-Florent \cite{berestycki2004computing}) formula.
 Our precise asymptotics provide a mechanism to compute refined implied volatility expansions, for log-strike $k_t=x t^{1/2-H}$, of the form

 where the zero-order $\Sigma(x)$ term corresponds to the rough BBF formula in \cite{forde2017asymptotics}.
 The next-order term is seen of order $t^{2H}$ and hence increasingly important for small Hurst parameter $H$, the basic premise of RoughVol modelling.
 Inclusion of this term hinges on an accurate evaluation of $a$.
-In this paper, we assume that the volatility process is of the form $\sigma(\hat{W}_t,t^{2H})$, where $\hat{W}$ is a fractional Brownian motion (fBM) with Hurst exponent $H\in(0,1/2]$, $\rho$-correlated with the Brownian driving the asset.
+In this paper, we assume that the volatility process is of the form $\sigma(\hat{W}_t,t^{2H})$, where $\hat{W}$ is the Riemann-Liouville fractional Brownian motion (fBM) given by the self-similar Gaussian Volterra process in \eqref{eq:RLfbm}.
+It has Hurst exponent $H\in(0,1/2]$ and it is $\rho$-correlated with the Brownian driving the asset.

 The functions $\Sigma(x)$ and $a(x)$ do not have explicit expressions and we discuss how to compute them numerically.
 Following \cite{forde2017asymptotics}, $\Sigma(x)$ can be computed using the Ritz method.
-Moreover, we propose a method for computing $a(x)$ based on a Karhunen-Loève (KL) decomposition of the Brownian motions.
+Moreover, we propose a method for computing $a(x)$ based on a Karhunen-Loeve (KL) decomposition of the Brownian motions.
 (This entails a numerical approximation to an infinite-dimensional Carleman-Fredholm determinant.)

 We also derive near-the-money (meaning, as $x\to 0$) expansions of $\Sigma(x)$ and of the term structure $a(x)$ which can alternatively be used for numerics (and have the advantage of being explicit functions of model parameters).
 From these asymptotics, we derive consequences for at-the-money (ATM) implied skew and curvature.
 We also refine some moderate deviation asymptotics for call prices and implied volatilities, cf. \cite{Friz2017,bayer2017short,GULISASHVILI20203648,jacquier2020large}.